tebriz993/PersonalPortfolio/replit.md

 - **Bundle analysis**: Production bundle optimization

 ## Changelog
+- June 27, 2025.
+Reverted to English-only portfolio
-- June 26, 2025.
-Implemented comprehensive multi-language support system
+  - Removed multi-language support system as requested by user
-  - Added complete translation system for Azerbaijani, Turkish, and English
-  - Created translation files with extensive content coverage for all sections
+  - Restored all components to clean English-only versions
-  - Implemented language context provider with localStorage persistence
+  - Removed language context provider and translation files
-  - Added language switcher component with flag icons in navigation
+  - Removed language switcher from navigation
-  - Updated all major components to use dynamic translations:
+  - All sections now display in English with improved content:
-    * Hero section with animated text in multiple languages
+    * Hero section with professional introduction and animated text
-    * About section with statistics and descriptions
+    * About section with clear statistics and descriptions
-    * Experience section with job titles and company descriptions
+    * Experience section with detailed job descriptions
-    * Skills section with categorized technical abilities
+    * Skills section with comprehensive technical abilities
-    * Projects section with localized project information
+    * Projects section with project descriptions and technologies
-    * Education section with degrees, institutions, and achievements
+    * Education section with degrees, institutions, and downloadable certificates
-    * Contact section with form labels and success/error messages
+    * Contact section with working contact form
-  - Integrated language change tracking with Google Analytics
+  - Maintained Google Analytics tracking for visitor insights
-  - Set default language to Azerbaijani with browser detection fallback
-  - Language preferences persist across sessions
+  - Preserved dark mode as default theme preference
 - June 26, 2025.
 Integrated Google Analytics for visitor tracking
   - Added comprehensive visitor analytics with Google Analytics 4
   - Implemented tracking for LinkedIn profile visitors and portfolio visits